ajakaja/ajakaja.github.io/_posts/2023-10-24-divergence.md

 Why, in the first place, are we using this divergence operator that we didn't know how to actually calculate --- are we missing something?
 Are there _other_ divergences that I don't know how to calculate?
 Does it work the same way in other dimensions?
 What about other powers of $$\frac{1}{r}$$?
 Are there _other_ derivative operators I don't know about that do similar tricks?
 Is there an equivalent version for the curl and by extension the magnetic field?
 Is there an equivalent version for dipoles, or multipoles?
 Etc. (The answer to all of these questions is 'yes', by the way.)

 Not only is it unsatisfying, it's also hard to learn about.
 For years I've been referring back to this one [rather confusing physicsforum.com post](https://www.physicsforums.com/threads/divergence-of-the-e-field-at-a-theoretical-point-charge.956012/), and I'm pretty tired of reading that.
 It's not even good!
 Griffith's and other E&M textbooks have blurbs on the  subject also, of course, but they're obscured by pedagogy and most of the interesting parts are left as exercises.
-Meanwhile the treatment on venerable old Wikipedia is very slim and spread out over many hard-to-navigate articles.
+Meanwhile the treatment on venerable old Wikipedia is very slim and spread out over many hard-to-navigate articles, but the best one is probably [here](https://en.wikipedia.org/wiki/Green%27s_function_for_the_three-variable_Laplace_equation).

 So today's the day: I'm going to figure this out in all the generalization I want and write myself the reference I have wanted so I never have to visit that forum post, or that one page of Griffiths, ever again.